Inspiring and challenging adventurers, creators and thinkers

 Can anyone attend a board meeting?

 Yes.
-Board meetings are not public meetings, they are meetings that are held in public.
+Board meetings are not public meetings; they are meetings that are held in public.

-This means that while anyone is welcome to attend, if you would like to speak at the meeting you need to write to the Board Chairperson to request 'speaking rights' in advance of a meeting.
+This means that while anyone is welcome to attend, if you would like to speak at the meeting you need to write to the presiding member to request 'speaking rights' in advance of a meeting.
 Your request for speaking rights should include information on what you would like to speak about and any documentation that would be relevant for the Board to have ahead of the meeting.

 If your request is related to the operational running of the school rather than governance, your request will be redirected back to the school leadership team.